“My cat is my friend.”

 This remark doesn’t even slow her inner voice from asking, When’s the next bus coming?

 “I’m spending the evening at home with my cat.”

-Now you hear that crazy record-scratch VVVWEEEEEEEEGHP! noise, and the co-worker's internal voice says WHAT? with the implication being You must be crazy or maybe really lonely or possibly kinda creepy on top of I wish that damn bus would get here!
+Cue the record-scratch VWEEEGHP! noise, and the co-worker’s internal voice just might say WTH? on top of I wish that damn bus would get here!

 Tangent: It’s not that I didn’t love all the other cats I’ve lived with or known.
 I did.
 It’s not that Thomas is far and away the best cat I’ve ever had.
 He’s a great cat, but I’ve known a lot of great cats.
 Yet the connection I have with him transcends all the others.
 Something is just, well, different.
 I “get” something that I didn’t before.